 Is the next Spielberg, Tarantino or Scorsese among you?
 Students in the unit Lights, Camera, Action! will acquire an understanding of various techniques and processes used in the field of Film, Television and New Media.
-Students will learn a variety of skills related to photography, graphics animation, filmmaking, editing, script writing, storyboarding, sound and lighting.
+Students will learn a variety of skills related to photography, filmmaking, editing, script writing, storyboarding, sound and lighting.
 They will develop knowledge of a variety of related software, including the industry standard editing software, Adobe Premiere.
-They will study the technical and symbolic elements of media and how these are used to create the films and television series they know and love.
-Students will manipulate Media Arts conventions and genres to construct representations and points of view which demonstrate their own unique voice through use of lens and screen.
+They will study the technical and symbolic elements of media and how these are used to create the films and television series.